Sold Out -ありがとう

 Kurono is all about accessibility with rarity.
 In line with the spirit of our watches, we want to introduce purpose-built, artisan-made collector-grade products at more than reasonable prices.
-But in very small quantities.
+But in very small quantities due to production constraints.

 Kurono is proud to introduce a limited run of collector watch boxes featuring the prized kuro-tamenuri urushi technique, and hand-made in Japan - the same highly-prized technique reserved especially for objects of high status including katana scabbards and the armor of Shogun warlords.
 The watch box is in high-polish black with red patina on the edges that will slowly reveal more patina as it ages and is used.